 Credits at the beginning of the film use full names for the following people: Audrey Marie Anderson, Marcus Lyle Brown, Bradley Harrison Picklesimer.
 This differs from the closing credits, which use Audrey Anderson, Marcus Brown, and Bradley Picklesimer.
 Bradley Picklesimer is mis-credited in both the opening and closing credits and her last name should read Picklesheimer.
 See more »

-Courtesy of Fat Possum Records See more »
+Courtesy of Northern Blues Music, Inc. See more »